thoughtbot/administrate/docs/authorization.md

 have all public records in their scope, but you want to only show *their* records in the admin interface to reduce confusion.

-In this case, you can add additional `policy_namespaces` in your controller and Administrate will use the namespaced pundit policy instead.
+In this case, you can add additional `pundit_policy_namespace` in your controller and Administrate will use the namespaced pundit policy instead.

 For example: